12 Secret Websites to Make Money People Quietly Use in 2026

 Beehiiv is a name you might not have heard about before, but you may know that newsletters are having a moment right now, and Beehiiv is riding that wave perfectly.

-The great thing about starting a newsletter is that you can write about literally anything you’re passionate about.
+Another great thing about starting a newsletter is that you can write about literally anything you’re passionate about.

 Maybe you’re a tech nerd who wants to share the latest gadget news, or you’re really into fitness and want to help others get healthy.